fmalmeida/bacannot/docs/config.rst

   // an well-formated example of this YAML file at: https://github.com/fmalmeida/bacannot/blob/master/example_samplesheet.yaml
   //
   // Please read the example YAML samplesheet so you can understand how to properly fill it.
+  //
+  // It is also documented in the main manual: https://bacannot.readthedocs.io/en/latest/samplesheet.html
     in_yaml = ''

       /*